railsuser2014/openobject-doc-book-en/source/book/1/1_1_Inst_Config/1_1_Inst_Config_db_create.rst

 The database you've created and managed so far is based on the core Open ERP functionality that you installed.
-The core system is installed in the file system of your Open ERP application server, but only installed into an Open ERP database as you require it, as is described in the next chapter.
+The core system is installed in the file system of your Open ERP application server, but only installed into an Open ERP database as you require it, as is described in the next chapter, :ref:`ch-guided`.

 What if want to update what's there, or extend what's there with additional modules?

-* To update what you have, you'd install a new instance of Open ERP using the same techniques as described earlier in this chapter.
+* To update what you have, you'd install a new instance of Open ERP using the same techniques as described earlier in this chapter, :ref:`ch-inst`.

-* To extend what you have, you'd install new modules in the addons directory of your current Open ERP installation.
+* To extend what you have, you'd install new modules in the ``addons`` directory of your current Open ERP installation.
 There are several ways of doing that.

 In both cases you'll need briefly to be a \ ``root``\   user or \ ``Administrator``\   of your